Equest-4-New-art - 10/7/15

 SCA Equestrian Activities for the New (or Non) Equestrian

-by Lady Eowyth þa Siðend
+by Baroness Eowyth þa Siðend

 How to get involved with Equestrian Activities whether you're a horse-owner, horseless rider, or helpful supporter – these could be 3 separate classes unto themselves, but for now, we'll discuss how to become generally involved with SCA Equestrian Activities.